-On December 15, 2020, DOL adopted a new prohibited transaction exemption that is broadly aligned with the SEC's rulemaking regarding conduct standards for broker-dealers and investment advisers.
-The new exemption went into effect on February 16, 2021.
-Among other things, the new DOL exemption clarified when advice regarding rollovers from ERISA plans could be considered fiduciary advice and is generally consistent with the SEC's position on that issue.
+On December 15, 2020, the DOL adopted a new prohibited transaction exemption that is broadly aligned with the SEC's rulemaking regarding conduct standards for broker-dealers and investment advisers.
+The new exemption went into effect on February 16, 2021, and full enforcement began on July 1, 2022.
+Among other things, the new DOL exemption clarified when advice regarding rollovers from ERISA plans could be considered fiduciary advice.

-On December 22, 2020, the SEC announced it had finalized reforms under the Investment Advisers Act regarding investment adviser advertisements and payments to solicitors.
-These new rules will replace the current advertising rule's broad prohibitions and limitations with principles-based regulation.
-The new rules also clarify that both cash and non-cash compensation paid to solicitors qualify as compensation for referrals.
-While initially the impact of these rules appears positive for the business of our partner firms, the ultimate impact will be uncertain until after the compliance date for these rules.
+On December 22, 2020, the SEC announced it had finalized reforms under the Advisers Act regarding investment adviser advertisements and payments to solicitors, and the final compliance date for these new rules was November 4, 2022.
+These new rules replaced the prior advertising rule's broad prohibitions and limitations with principles-based regulation.
+The new rules also clarified that both cash and non-cash compensation paid to solicitors qualify as compensation for referrals.
+While the impact of these rules appears positive for the business of our partner firms at this early stage, the ultimate impact will only become apparent as the rules are interpreted and clarified over time.